An Incident in Hong Kong Baking in 1948 or How Things Happen

 At dawn on June 25, 1950 the army of North Korea crossed the border that divided the two Koreas and began an invasion of the South that saw them reach the outskirts of the capital, Seoul, the next day.
 The Americans quickly stepped in as part of the 'containment of communism' strategy, and this eventually elicited a response from Mao Zedong, who sent tens of thousands of 'volunteers' across the Yalu River.
 On October 25, less than a week before I was born, the Chinese forces attacked the western coalition, Stalin allowed Russian planes to lend air support, and the world faced the real prospect of another all-out war.
 One of the first actions in such a conflict would have been the taking of Hong Kong by the People's Liberation Army.
 Former prisoners of Shamshuipo and Stanley must have wondered if the horrors were about to return.
 My parents would not have wanted to enter such a nightmare again, made still worse this time by the presence of a baby.

 A strong indication that this was the real reason behind the decision to move is the fact that my father had no job to go to in Britain, something he would have hated for more than purely financial reasons as he always welcomed hard work.
 Like so many others he'd lost everything in the war, and hadn't had time to build up any substantial savings – he later referred to our early years in Britain as a period when 'there was no food in the larder.'
 He had no choice but to take his family to live in his parents' large Victorian semi in Windsor.
-We stayed there for 18 months, sharing the house with his father, who'd never fully recovered his health after the First World War, and his mother, a woman of strong personality who'd been appointed one of the town's first Labour magistrates by the Attlee Government.
-But Labour had been in trouble for some time and Attlee was to be defeated before my father had got his next job, bakery manager for the NAAFI in Portsmouth.
+We stayed there for 18 months, sharing the house with his father, who'd never fully recovered his health after the First World War, and his mother, a woman of strong personality who'd been appointed one of the town's first Labour magistrates.
+But the Labour Giovernment had been in trouble for some time and it was to be out of office before my father had got his next job, bakery manager for the NAAFI in Portsmouth.

 It was generally known that he was leaving some time before December 19, the day on which the Masonic Lodge he'd joined before the war elected him an Honorary Life Member.
 On January 23, 1951 we sailed from Hong Kong on H.M.S.
 Cyclops.
 The ship landed at London on March 7 and we disembarked into this different history.